 Reporting: AFL provides its global employees with an avenue to raise concerns about any issue or suspicion of modern slavery in any part of our business or supply chain by directly reporting to management, or by anonymous reporting by phone or internet through our Ethics & Compliance Portal.
-Outside of our business, third parties wishing to raise concerns may contact the AFL legal department by calling (864) 433-0333.
+Outside of our business, third parties wishing to raise concerns may contact the AFL Legal and Compliance department by calling (864) 433-0333.

-This statement is made pursuant to §54(1) of the Modern Slavery Act 2015 and constitutes AFL's Slavery and Human Trafficking Statement for the fiscal year which ended March 31, 2023.
+This statement is made pursuant to the United Kingdom Modern Slavery Act, the Australia Modern Slavery Act, the California Transparency in Supply Chains Act and the Canada Forced and Child Labour in Supply Chains Act and constitutes AFL's Slavery and Human Trafficking Statement for the fiscal year which ended March 31, 2024.